coderamen666/srd-v3.5-md/epic/epic-spells.md

 A spell developed with the *life* seed will restore life and complete vigor to any deceased creature.
 The condition of the remains is not a factor.
-So long as some small portion of the creature's body still exists, it can be returned to life, but the portion receiving the spell must have been part of the creature's body at the time of death.
+So long as some small portion of the creature’s body still exists, it can be returned to life, but the portion receiving the spell must have been part of the creature’s body at the time of death.
 (The remains of a creature hit by a *disintegrate* spell count as a small portion of its body.)
 The creature can have been dead for no longer than two hundred years.
 For each additional ten years, increase the